SpezialK-dev/spezialk-dev/README.md

-I sometimes to some coding
+I sometimes do some coding